NCAS-CMS/cfdm/docs/source/tutorial.rst

 ==============================  =====================

-Each of these attributes returns a `Constructs` class instance that maps metadata constructs to a unique identifier called a "construct key".
-The `Constructs` class has similarities to a "read-only" Python dictionary in that it has `~Constructs.get`, `~Constructs.items`, `~Constructs.keys` and `~Constructs.values` methods that correspond to the corresponding `dict` methods.
+Each of these attributes returns a `Constructs` class instance that maps metadata constructs to a unique identifiers called a "construct keys".
+The `Constructs` class is like a "read-only" Python dictionary in that it has `~Constructs.get`, `~Constructs.items`, `~Constructs.keys` and `~Constructs.values` methods that correspond to the corresponding `dict` methods.